47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 # Intro

 Welcome to the series of videos about functional programming in Kotlin with Arrow.
-Arrow is a library that is packed with data types and type classes bringing typed FP to Kotlin.
+Arrow is a library that is packed with data types and type classes bringing typed functional programming to Kotlin.
 In this video, we're going to learn about the Kleisli data type and what it's used for.

 #Slide 1